 Major alterations involve much of the demolition work and may require the City Council's prior approval.
 Since the aim is to preserve the historical structures, any minor defects in the structure could not justify the undertaking of major reconstruction works.

 Therefore, it is important to investigate the existing structural works and identify the reasons/justifications for carrying out major refurbishment works (SDC, 2006).
 For instance, if the analyses show a risk of structural collapse (partial or total), a formal method statement of reconstruction can be produced and shared with the council’s office, highlighting the scope of works, reasoning, and techniques for refurbishment.
-The proposal may include re-building, underpinning, floor strengthening, structural member replacements, etc. The report of the detailed assessment is to be produced by the experienced contractor/engineer, which can include information such as crack patterns through annotated sketches/drawings, plumb and level surveys, and the structure’s background information such as the age of the structure and recent maintenance history, etc.
+The proposal may include re-building, underpinning, floor strengthening, structural member replacements, etc. The report of the detailed assessment is to be produced by the experienced contractor/engineer, which can include information such as crack patterns through annotated sketches/drawings, plumb and level surveys, building surveying and the structure’s background information such as the age of the structure and recent maintenance history, etc.

+A case study analysis has been completed in the following to comprehend the requirements of the refurbishment works in old/historical houses.
 As a part of the group “Naser Property Management Services” (a family construction business), information was obtained for various works completed during the refurbishment of old houses.
 The information obtained from the company includes the scope of work and the detailed bills of quantities, which were agreed upon between the client and the service provider.

 The same practice was followed for refurbishing an old house: “4 Belgrave Square, London SW1X 8PH”, details of which have been presented in Appendix 1.

 Reviewing the scope of works in this project, it was observed that much of the demolition works were undertaken, including removing equipment/appliances, furniture, walls and tiles, partitions and services equipment.
-This was completed to install various new equipments such as kitchen utilities, AC units, underfloor heating and other services for the client.
+This was completed to install various new equipment such as kitchen utilities, AC units, underfloor heating and other services for the client.
 The details of the works, along with the costs involved, are summarized in the following;

 The expenses incurred during the refurbishment works amounted to £94,915, including the labor and installation costs.